Poggen/portfolio/content/case-studies/redesign-of-gv-com.md

 ---
 ### Overview

-In 2018-2019 I redesigned GV.com which is Google Ventures site.
+In 2018-2019 I redesigned Google Ventures site GV.com.
 I did all of the UI-design based on branding by Viktor Persson at Grafikwerket.

 <br />